seraphictrip/couchsurfing-exercise/README.md

 ### Data

-I created a set of fake data for use which can be found at `src/seed`.
+I created a quick set of fake data for use which can be found at `src/seed`.
 Friends are denormalized with redundant data to ease fetching with no db.
 In relational db I would use a join, in NoSQL I probably would de-normalize in this way unless it was determined name consistency was a priority.

+Was just quick/dirty implementation: new data can be generated from seed `node index.js >> people.json` if desired.

 ```ts
 export interface User {